luuquangtrung/luuquangtrung.github.io/_pages/about.md

 Prior to joining Paris-Saclay, I was a lecturer at the [School of Electrical and Electronic Engineering](https://seee.hust.edu.vn/), [Hanoi University of Science and Technology](https://en.hust.edu.vn/) (2023 - 2025), and postdoctoral fellow at the [University of Avignon](https://lia.univ-avignon.fr/) and the [French National Centre for Scientific Research](https://www.cnrs.fr/en) (LAAS-CNRS), Toulouse, France, France (2021 - 2023).

-I serve as the co-coordinator for the Industry Communities of the IEEE ComSoc Next-Generation Networking And Internet Technical Committee (NGNI-TC) (with Prof. [JaeSeung Song](https://scholar.google.com/citations?user=AzdqEn0AAAAJ&hl=en) from Sejong University, Korea).
+I serve as the co-coordinator for the Industry Communities of the IEEE ComSoc Next-Generation Networking And Internet Technical Committee (NGNI-TC).

 <!--My research focuses on improving resource management in next-generation communication networks (5G and beyond), leveraging mathematical optimization and artificial intelligence. -->